 Saudi Arabia is the largest economy in the Middle East, North Africa and Pakistan (MENAP) region, and the world’s largest exporter of oil.
 Saudi Arabia outperforms most of the MENAP region on per capita income, creditworthiness and ease of doing business.
 The reliance on oil to drive output, jobs and fiscal and foreign-currency revenue leaves the country vulnerable to swings in oil production, demand and prices.
 Saudi Arabia remains committed to implementing reforms to diversify its economy away from oil through its Vision 2030 Program.

 Country risk in Saudi Arabia is low.
-The OECD country credit rating is 2 and the country has investment grade ratings from all three major private rating agencies.
+The OECD country risk rating is 2 and the country has investment grade ratings from all three major private rating agencies.
 This suggests that there is a low likelihood of the country being unable/unwilling to meet its external debt obligations.
-That said, individual debtors and sub-sovereign entities can and do default.

-Political risk in Saudi Arabia is low to moderate, and includes risks related to escalation of regional geopolitical tensions that can hinder oil production and trade.
+Political risk in Saudi Arabia is low to moderate and includes risks related to the escalation of regional geopolitical tensions that can hinder oil production and trade.

-Saudi Arabia was Australia’s 33rd largest trading partner.
-Total goods and services trade amounted to $2.2 billion in 2020.
-Australia’s major goods exports to Saudi Arabia in 2020 included barley, beef and other meats.
-Major goods imports from Saudi Arabia included gold, fertilisers, inorganic chemicals and aluminium.
+Saudi Arabia was Australia’s 32nd largest trading partner in 2021.
+Total goods and services trade amounted to $2.9 billion in 2021.
+Australia’s major exports to Saudi Arabia in 2021 included barley, education-related travel, and wheat.
+Major imports from Saudi Arabia included fertilisers, gold, and aluminium.

-There is scope for Australian firms to boost agricultural exports to Saudi Arabia, particularly as the expanding middle class start to demand higher quality proteins and grains.
-Opportunities also exist in the extractive industries, infrastructure and education.
+There is scope for Australian firms to boost agricultural exports to Saudi Arabia, particularly as the expanding middle class there starts to demand higher-quality proteins and grains.
+Opportunities also exist in the extractive industries, infrastructure and education and health.

 Education dominates Australia’s services exports to Saudi Arabia.
 Although enrolments in Australian educational institutions have been falling over the past ten years, Saudi students represent the largest cohort from the Middle East region.
-Opportunities exist in education cooperation, both to build the numbers of Saudi students studying in Australian universities, and for Australian institutions to provide education services in Saudi Arabia, including in the context of Vision 2030.
-Tourist arrivals slumped in 2020 and remained low in 2021.
-The ongoing pandemic points to another year of uncertainty for services exports in 2022.
+Saudi Arabia’s Vision 2030 program could provide opportunities for Australian institutions to provide education services in Saudi Arabia.

-Bilateral investment between Saudi Arabia and Australia is minimal.
+Bilateral investment between Saudi Arabia and Australia is modest.
 But investment opportunities are large, particularly in mining and agriculture.
-Major Saudi sovereign wealth funds are increasing their international investments, announcing their interest in oil and gas assets and renewable technologies.
+Major Saudi sovereign wealth funds are increasing their international investments, including in oil and gas assets and renewable technologies.
 The Saudi Agriculture and Livestock Investment Company invested in Australian agricultural land in 2019 and is exploring further agriculture investment options.